Premade Camping Meal Ideas That Will Make Your Outdoor Adventure Deliciously Simple

 3) Dutch Oven Potato Soup

-There’s something magical about a steaming bowl of potato soup on a chilly camping evening.
-We always look forward to this comforting meal when we’re outdoors.
+There’s nothing quite like a hot bowl of potato soup on a cool camping night.
+We look forward to this one every trip.

-For a heartier soup, we sometimes throw in corn niblets or leeks.
-Don’t forget to bring milk or cream for that velvety finish!
+Want to bulk it up?
+Toss in corn niblets or leeks.
+And don’t forget a bit of milk or cream for that velvety finish.

 Dutch Oven Potato Soup Recipe